 Thank you for your interest in the St. Louis County Action Plan for Walking and Biking.
 We invite you to join County staff and your neighbors to help plan the future of walking and bicycling in St. Louis County.
-From the Summer of 2019 through the Spring of 2020, we are asking for the public’s input and inviting residents and visitors to help shape our plan in a variety of ways.
+From the Summer of 2019 through the Summer of 2020, we are asking for the public’s input and inviting residents to help shape our plan in a variety of ways.

 Developing the St. Louis County Action Plan for Walking and Biking will involve researching existing conditions, identifying needs and opportunities from the community’s perspective, and putting those components together to draft a comprehensive network of bicycle and pedestrian facilities.
 The plan will also include specific implementation steps and a community outreach protocol to support project level implementation.